In Canadian court, Huawei CFO's lawyer raises Trump comments on case

 Relations between Canada and China have deteriorated sharply since Meng’s arrest.
 China has arrested two Canadians on national security grounds and sentenced another to death.

-China has cancelled Canadian agribusiness Richardson International Ltd’s registration to ship canola to China, in the latest sign of tensions between Ottawa and Beijing.
+China has canceled Canadian agribusiness Richardson International Ltd’s registration to ship canola to China, in the latest sign of tensions between Ottawa and Beijing.

 Reporting by Evan Duggan; Writing by Allison Martell; Editing by Jonathan Oatis and Grant McCool